joelmaxuel/cli-productivity-config/README.md

 Designed for Bash and fish for the Linux shell, this repo is a collection of scripts to, as said above, allow the end user to be more productive.

-Inspired by a friend who runs DOS to this day - he has (possibly) hundreds of batch files to improve his command line experience.
-Although some are situational (based on his personal directory structure), it has and will give me inspiration for something similar in Linux.
+Inspired by a friend who runs DOS to this day - he has over a thousand batch files to improve (and simplify) his command line experience.
+Although many are situational (based on his personal directory structure, for example), it has and will give me inspiration for something similar in Linux.